Fiat CR.20: Design and development

-The armament consisted of four machine guns, all located within the fuselage.
-Two of these fired through the propeller arc as they were situated quite close to the pilot and featured an orthodox installation.
-The other two were mounted on the either side of the fuselage at the height of the longeron that supported the engine.
+The armament of the prototype consisted of four machine guns, all located within the fuselage.
+Two Vickers cal.
+7,7 modificate fired through the propeller arc as they were situated quite close to the pilot and featured an orthodox installation.
+The other two Darne cal.
+7,7 were mounted on the either side of the fuselage at the height of the longeron that supported the engine.
 The ammunition boxes, which were located on the sides of, and underneath, the engine cowling, were suitably protected.
 The aircraft had a relatively large carrying capacity.
+On the production variants the armament was reduced to only two Vickers cal.
+7,7 modificate.